-If your doctor suspects that you have a condition that causes high blood protein, he or she may recommend additional blood tests.
-A total protein test can determine whether you have high blood protein and where it's coming from, for instance, the liver or the bone marrow.
-A serum protein electrophoresis (SPEP) test separates and measures individual blood proteins, indicating which specific protein type is causing your high blood protein levels.
-The SPEP is often done when a bone marrow disease is suspected.
+A total protein test can determine whether you have high blood protein.
+Other more-specific tests can help determine where it's coming from, for instance, the liver or the bone marrow.
+A serum protein electrophoresis (SPEP) test measures individual blood proteins.
+It can reveal which specific protein type is causing your high blood protein levels.
+Your doctor may use a SPEP if he or she suspects you have a bone marrow disease.